lucmans/digistring/readme.md

 # TODO
 Building requirements (GCC, Make +version of these and libs) in requirements section of this readme.
-While playing file back, overlap 0 frames till no audio from file is in input buffer.
 Split config.h in multiple configuration files.
 Allow max_display_frequency > MAX_FOURIER_FREQUENCY.
 Implement Dolph-Chebyshev window.